-The Employee Retirement Income Security Act (ERISA) outlines the minimum standards for how a retirement plans are to be operated.
+The Employee Retirement Income Security Act (ERISA) outlines the minimum standards for how a retirement plan is to be operated.
 This includes outlining who is considered a plan fiduciary, plan trustees, plan administrators and the responsibilities that come with each position.

 These roles are not to be taken lightly.
 Fiduciaries are required to act prudently, follow the terms of plan documents and avoid conflicts of interest.
 And if they don’t?
 Fiduciaries who don’t follow these principles of conduct could be held personally liable to restore losses to the plan or to restore any profits made through improper use of plan assets.
 A daunting responsibility to say the least!